stat824/stat824.github.io/content/docs/ms1/asymptotic_mle.md

 Then $\sqrt{n}(\widehat{\theta}-\theta^{\ast})\rightsquigarrow N\left(0,I_{\theta^{\ast}}^{-1}\right).$
 {{% /details %}}

 These assumptions are quite technical.
-Later on, we will give a simple condition which replaces the need to assume that $L(\theta)$ has the desired second order expansion.
+Later on, we will give a simple condition which replaces the need to assume that $L(\theta)$ has the second order expansion above.

 ### Step 1: Derive a quadratic expansion for $L _ {n}(\theta)$